 Other than 'life-experience,' there are few opportunities for public sector IT leaders to develop this knowledge and executive skillset.
 The Certified Government CIO (CGCIO™) program specifically addresses the unique challenges of public sector IT executive leadership.

 By joining forces with the national Consortium for State and Local Government Technology Leadership Development, the Government Technology Institute (GTI) at Harrisburg University has offered the Certified Government Chief Information Officer (CGCIO&trade) program annually since 2011.
 The program enables current and aspiring information technology executives working at a senior level in public service to earn a recognized credential, and develop the skills and knowledge to manage the demands of their complex role.
 The CGCIO&trade credential provides public recognition of executive skill in IT management.

-Since 2011, the Government Technology Institute at Harrisburg University has had over 45 IT executives from state and local government participate in the CGCIO leadership development program.
+Since 2011, the Government Technology Institute at Harrisburg University has had more than 75 IT executives from state and local government participate in the CGCIO leadership development program.
 They have provided very positive reviews on the usefulness of the program in broadening their perspectives and skills for navigating the challenges of their executive responsibilities.